 Regular Checkups

-Make sure you get a check-up regularly, especially if you’re having trouble with your balance.
+Ensure you get a checkup regularly, especially if you’re having trouble with your balance.
 Your doctor can recommend that you see a physical therapist for some exercises.
 The exercises can strengthen muscles in your legs and feet.

 What To Do After Falling in the Bathroom

-After taking a fall in the bathroom and suffering an injury, you can take a few essential steps to help yourself.
+After falling in the bathroom and suffering an injury, you can take a few essential steps to help yourself.
 Read these tips and learn what to do after falling in the shower or somewhere else in the bathroom.

 Stay Calm and Take a Deep Breath

-If you fall in the bathroom, it is important to remain as calm as possible.
-The National Institute of Aging states that taking a deep breath and remaining calm can help overcome the fall’s initial shock. check for injuries.
-If you notice or feel an obvious injury, you should not attempt to move.
+If you fall in the bathroom, remaining as calm as possible is essential.
+The National Institute of Aging states that taking a deep breath and staying calm can help overcome the fall’s initial shock.
+Check for injuries —You should not attempt to move if you notice or feel an apparent injury.

 Check for Injuries

-It’s essential to take a minute to scan your body for potential injuries.
-Injuries can range from broken bones, cuts, or bruises to serious head trauma.
-Here are a few potential warning signs of a broken bone:
+Taking a minute to scan your body for potential injuries is essential.
+Injuries can range from broken bones, cuts, or bruises to severe head trauma.
+Here are a few possible warning signs of a broken bone:

-- Your limb flops around can you cannot control it.
+• Your limb flops around, and you cannot control it.

 Seek Medical Attention